metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 - [**Nft Burn**](/programs/candy-machine/available-guards/nft-burn): Restricts the mint to holders of a specified collection, requiring a burn of the NFT.
 - [**Nft Gate**](/programs/candy-machine/available-guards/nft-gate): Restricts the mint to holders of a specified collection.
 - [**Nft Payment**](/programs/candy-machine/available-guards/nft-payment): Set the price of the mint as an NFT of a specified collection.
-- [**Redeemed Amount**](/programs/candy-machine/available-guards/redeemed-amount): Determines the end of the mint based on a total amount minted.
+- [**Redeemed Amount**](/programs/candy-machine/available-guards/redeemed-amount): Determines the end of the mint based on the total amount minted.
 - [**Sol Payment**](/programs/candy-machine/available-guards/sol-payment): Set the price of the mint in SOL.
 - [**Start Date**](/programs/candy-machine/available-guards/start-date): Determines the start date of the mint.
 - [**Third Party Signer**](/programs/candy-machine/available-guards/third-party-signer): Requires an additional signer on the transaction.